RaulPPelaez/UAMMD/docs/Integrator/MolecularDynamics.rst

 The velocity Verlet algorithm presents all the necessary properties for being a popular integrator.
 It has good numerical stability, a small memory footprint, good energy conservation, guaranteed momentum conservation,...

-.. node:: The code for this module is located in the source code :code:`Integrator/VerletNVE.cuh`
+.. note:: The code for this module is located in the source code :code:`Integrator/VerletNVE.cuh`

 Usage
 --------------

 Use it as any other integrator module.

 The following parameters are available:
   * :cpp:`real energy` Target energy per particle, can be omitted if :cpp:`initVelocities=false`.
   * :cpp:`real dt` Time step.